isaiahw13/Climate-Change-Site/README.md

 ## Features 🔍

 - **Carbon Footprint Tracker**: Users can enter various details about their lifestyle and habits to recieve their estimated carbon footprint.
 Powered by https://www.carbonfootprint.com/
-- **Climate Change Magazine**: A digital magazine that provides information about climate change.
+- **Climate Change Magazine**: A digital magazine created by us that provides information about climate change.

 ## Live Site 🌎